MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 ## Sprint Goals:
 Designing back-end data model, building API routes & implimenting mock authorisation

 Design a data model for api (what the structure of your data will look like)
  - relational data model - done
  - include users, posts & comments - done
 Subasks:
 - Set up modeling environment - done, using draw.io
 - Draft table structure - done
+Link to data model: <a href="/Data_Model-Austin_Practice_Blog.png"> Data_Model </a>

 Build api routes
- - build dummy data (import locally, don't worry about external for now)
+ - build dummy data (import locally, don't worry about external for now) - 1/3
- - build data models as types (look into GraphQL)
+ - build data models as types (look into GraphQL)  - 4/6
- - impliment apis
+ - impliment apis - 1/3
 Subtasks:
-- Set up import types
+- Set up import types - 1/3
-- Set up dummy data
+- Set up dummy data - 1/3
-- Impliment User, Post & Comment APIs
+- Impliment User, Post & Comment APIs - 1/3
-- Edit DataImporter to use APIs
+- Edit DataImporter to use APIs - 1/3

 Mock authorisation with ApIs:
-- mark on the ApI
-When request is sent to api include extra user detail (like a userID)
+- mark on the ApI when request is sent to api. include extra user detail (like a userID)
 - mock out authorisation (mock check the validity of the ID, and check authority)
 Subtasks:
 - Draft permission levels - done, on data model